 Robert B. Foreman was named executive vice president, Global Business Systems and Services in June 2008.
 He joined SPX Corporation in May 1999 as vice president, Human Resources, and an officer of the company.
 In December 2004, he became senior vice president, Human Resources.
 He assumed the role of executive vice president, Human Resources, and president, Asia Pacific, in December 2005.
 Mr. Foreman joined SPX from PepsiCo, where he was vice president, Human Resources for Frito-Lay International.
 During his 14 years with PepsiCo, he spent seven years in Asia where he worked in both the Pepsi and Frito-Lay businesses across 25 countries throughout Asia, the Middle East and Africa.
 A graduate of the State University of New York Geneseo, he holds a bachelor’s degree in political science.

-Segment President, Industrial Products and Services
+President, Global Manufacturing Operations and Industrial Products & Services

 Segment President, Thermal Equipment and Services